 Maternal Mortality in WIC Task Force

-Recruitment and Retention of Registered Dietitian (RDs) in WIC Task Force
+Recruitment and Retention of Registered Dietitians (RDs) in WIC

-The Task Force will examine and identify best practices for recruiting RDs from outside of WIC while analyzing methods to optimize the retention of RDs currently working in the Program.
+This task force examines and identifies best practices for recruiting RDs from outside of WIC while analyzing methods to optimize the retention of RDs currently working in the Program.

 Questions?
 Contact email@example.com or 202-232-5492.